UA-Carpentries-Workshops/workshop-resources/git-workshop/instructor/lessons/2-basic-git.md

 > Pro tip: Git tries to help you sometimes with output messages that give you advice.
 Notice `use "git reset HEAD file..." to unstage)`.
 You can use `git reset` to undo adding a file to staging.

-Now let's commit the changes.
+Now let's commit the file.

 ```bash
 git commit -m 'Added command to list files'